 We should want to say that it is because (the discriminator – the participant in the test – believes that) the individual is black - and (the discriminator believes that) other individuals in the simulation images are white - that the discriminator treats the black individuals worse (shooting more readily, including at unarmed individuals) than the white individuals.

-However, we need to see further what it means to say that someone acted because the individual has (or is believed to have) the relevant property (in this case, being racialised black).
+However, we need to see further what it means to say that someone acted because the individual has (or is believed to have) the relevant property (in this case, being raciali. and iss beenwas completed with the support of the Leverhulme Trust project interactions on implicti and exare formulated, an ded black).
 Lippert-Rasmussen suggests that, in the case of direct discrimination:

 X treats Y worse than Z by Φ-ing because (X believes that) Y has P and (X believes that) Z does not have P if, and only if, the thought that Y, and not Z, has P is part of X's direct, motivating reason for Φ-ing.

 This is intended to capture the relation that holds between (perceived or imagined) membership of a socially salient group and disadvantageous treatment as we find it in cases of direct discrimination.
-This characterisation seems to serve well in cases of discrimination in which explicit bias has a role; that is, in which someone's perceived group membership considered by the agent to be a reason for treating them disadvantageously.
+This characterization seems to serve well in cases of discrimination in which explicit bias has a role; that is, in which someone's perceived group membership considered by the agent to be a reason for treating them disadvantageously.
 Such cases of explicit bias include, for example, if an individual is believed to be less suitable for a job - represented as incompetent - because of beliefs about race and competence, or judged less likely to be an effective leader - represented as indecisive - because of beliefs about gender and leadership.

-Cases of implicit bias discrimination seem not to involve such clear beliefs or judgements that are taken to justify differential treatment.
-Yet we should expect discrimination due to implicit bias to be captured by an analysis of direct discrimination: it is a matter of an individual treating another individual disadvantageously on account of her race (or gender, or age etc).
+Cases of implicit bias discrimination seem not to involve such clear beliefs or judgments that are taken to justify differential treatment.
+Yet we should expect discrimination due to implicit bias to be captured by an analysis of direct discrimination: it is a matter of an individual treating another individual disadvantageously on account of her race (or gender, or age etc.).
 But in fact, whether the analysis offered can capture these cases of discrimination will depend on exactly how condition iii is glossed, and in particular on how we understand the notion of a ‘motivating reason’ for action.
 On one broad rendering of this notion, we might follow a Williams-inspired understanding of motivating reason, which is to say that an agent has a motivating reason for some action (φ-ing) when she ‘has some motive which will be served or furthered by [her] φ-ing” (1981: 101).
 On this reading of what it is to have a motivating reason, we commit only to the idea that the agent has some motive that causes her to act.
 She need not be aware of this motive, or the role it plays in her action; indeed, she may disavow it.
 Thus construed, the shooter bias case could be understood such that the fact that the individual is racialized black does serve as a motivating reason for the participant’s differential (worse) treatment – even though the participant is unaware of this motive and its role in her action.
 Note we must also suppose, on this reading, that ‘the thought that’ the individual is racialized black must also be construed permissively: as including unconscious thoughts, as well as explicitly entertained reflections.